gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

     pip list

-* Check the installed version of sphinx and recommended extensions with:
+* Check the installed version of sphinx and recommended extensions individually with:

 .. code-block::